 When we recognise the sounds (phonemes) that letters represent and join them together we are decoding text and using phonics to read.

-At Woodgrange we believe this is only one of the strategies we use to learn to read.
+At Woodgrange we see systematic synthetic phonics as a key to accessing early reading.
+However we also believe this is only one of the strategies we use to be a reader.

 The teaching Sequence